-Use these calculators to quickly plan a pond:
+Use these calculators to quickly design your pond:

 Calculate liner size